The Pan African Thoracic Society – Methods in Epidemiologic, Clinical and Operations Research (PATS-MECOR) course.

 We are pleased to announce that funding has been secured from NIHR Global Health Research Unit on Lung Health and Tuberculosis in Africa at LSTM, the MRC GCRF Lung Health in Africa across the life course grant and the Aldama Foundation which will allow us to run PATS MECOR for the next 4 years.
 PATS MECOR is led by PATS through the PATS EXCO.

-Applications for the 2019 course in Dar es Salaam in Tanzania will open mid to late 2018.
+Applications for the 2019 course in Dar es Salaam in Tanzania are now open.
+Download the application forms and guidance notes here.